FomTarro/skeletom-net/src/pages/blogs/ten.important.games.2025.md

 WarCraft 3's "*World Editor*" is where I learned how to program.
 Using a language called [JASS (Just Another Scripting Syntax)](https://jass.sourceforge.net/doc/), you could go beyond the confines of the drag-and-drop event editor and produce some truly impressive things.
 I've seen nearly every genre of game recreated in WarCraft 3, including [arena shooters](https://www.hiveworkshop.com/threads/tcx-1-03b.80762/).

-Unfortunately, in 2020, Blizzard decided to fully lobotomize themselves by releasing "*WarCraft 3: Reforged*", and in the same swift motion, permanently decomissioned the original WarCraft 3.
+Unfortunately, in 2020, Blizzard decided to fully lobotomize themselves by releasing "*WarCraft 3: Reforged*", and in the same swift motion, permanently decommissioned the original WarCraft 3.
 I'm unclear on if the old custom maps still work, but I have to imagine that some percentage of them became lost or broken in the migration.

 My favorite of these custom maps was "*Island Troll Tribes*", but...